-There are two universal truths about marketing automation tools:
+There are two universal truths about digital marketing automation tools:

-- Not every business or marketing team needs one
+Not every business or marketing team needs marketing automation software

-- For those who do, choosing a marketing automation solution requires a lot more subtlety and nuance than just buying the first all-in-one tool that pops into your head (usually Marketo or HubSpot)
+For those who do, choosing between digital marketing automation platforms requires a lot more subtlety and nuance than just buying the first all-in-one tool that pops into your head (usually Marketo or HubSpot)

-With that in mind, choosing the right tool for your team comes down to two things:
+With that in mind, choosing the right marketing automation software for your team comes down to two things:

-- Knowing when you’re ready for marketing automation
+Knowing when you’re ready for an automated marketing platform

-Too many marketers unknowingly make a mistake on that first part—diving into an automation tool long before they really need it.
+Too many marketers unknowingly make a mistake on that first part—diving into an automated marketing platform long before they really need it.
 And too many round-ups miss the mark on the second part, listing robust, expensive, all-in-one tools that not every marketing team needs.

-In this article, we cover how to know if your team and your organization are ready for a full-fledged marketing automation solution.
-Then, instead of just listing tools, we categorize the best marketing automation tools by seven of the most common use cases—so you can be more precise in finding the right fit for you.
+In this article, we cover how to know if your team and your organization are ready for full-fledged marketing automation platforms.
+Then, instead of just listing tools, we categorize the best digital marketing automation tools by seven of the most common use cases—so you can be more precise in finding the right fit for you.